Glazzes/reanimated3-animations/README.md

 >[!Note]
 > I don't have access to apple devices, therefore all animations have been created with an Android device, consider opening a pull request if you feel like something is off.

-Each animation is an stand alone Expo Managed application or a custom development client in case of needing native libraries.
+Each animation is a stand alone Expo managed application or a custom development client in case of requiring native libraries.

 All animations contain a short description, notes and video footage.